Introduction to transaction processes

 Whenever your users transact, at whichever state they are in that interaction, the transaction process determines what they can do next and how it happens.

-Let’s revisit our Flex default transaction process, this time in conjunction with Flex Template for Web, to illustrate this.
-You’ll see how a transaction process state looks for providers and customers in Saunatime, a Flex demo marketplace.
-If you’re not sure what is meant by the “Flex Template”, you can read more about it here.
+Let’s revisit our Sharetribe default booking transaction process, this time in conjunction with Sharetribe Web Template, to illustrate this.
+You’ll see how a transaction process state looks for providers and customers in Biketribe, an example marketplace built with Sharetribe Web Template.
+If you’re not sure what is meant by the “Sharetribe Web Template”, you can read more about it here.

 Transaction process and user experience 1/4